 Authoring Tools for Conversion

 Authoring tools are another important consideration.
-Based on your conversion needs, you need to choose a tool that will provide optimum results.
+Based on your conversion needs, you need to choose an authoring tool that will provide optimum results.
 A good understanding of the capabilities and limitations of these tools is needed to get the desired output.

-These are the crucial aspects of Flash to HTML5 conversion.
+These are the crucial aspects to convert Flash to HTML5.
 The next question is how do you execute the conversion process, do you do it in-house or outsource it to an external vendor?
 Let us look at the pros and cons of both these options to help you take an informed decision.

-When you opt for in-house conversion, you will have a dedicated team that will be well-qualified to execute the conversion process.
+When you opt to convert Flash to HTML5 in-house, you will have a dedicated team that will be well-qualified to execute the conversion process.
 They will understand the requirements and deliver what the organization needs.
 Since the team is in-house, there are fewer chances of miscommunication and better adherence to timelines.
 Whereas when you outsource the project to a vendor, the dedication is diluted because there will be other projects as well and sticking to a timeline may be an issue.

 An in-house team will be well-qualified to carry out the various aspects of the conversion.
 They will have the necessary skills and expertise for the job.
 Besides, their skills in HTML5 can be used for other projects apart from the conversion.
 Lack of qualified employees for the conversion process calls for recruiting professionals and building a team for the project.
 As an alternative, you may need to train your existing employees on HTML5 and this means investment of time and money for recruiting or training employees.

 If the conversion process calls for revamping the courses in terms of instructional approach, then you will need qualified instructional designers to do the job.
 If you do not have an instructional design set-up, this means hiring new employees for the purpose.